CybersecurityForDemocracy/tiktok-library/README.md

 # tiktok_research_api_helper

+This package provides both a CLI application and python library for querying video information from the TikTok Research API.

 ## Requirements

 Python3.11+ is **required**.
 Some newer features are directly used and earlier versions won't work (e.g. Walrus, type hinting chaining "|", etc., StrEnum)